-Auto-Cut 200 or 300 XT units use the basic gas control/arc start circuits consisting of single gas inlets, one for Plasma, one for Gas Shield and one for water inlet, optional for AC 200 XT, for H2O Mist shield.
+Auto-Cut 200, PAK200i and 300 XT units use the basic gas control/arc start circuits consisting of single gas inlets, one for Plasma, one for Gas Shield.
+Also included with the Auto-Cut 300 XT and optional for the Auto-Cut 200XT is a third inlet providing water for the H2O Mist shield.

 There is a pressure regulator and gauge for each gas inlet and water flow meter/control when the H2O Mist option is used.
 All 3 are turned on/off with control solenoids.
 Changing gas types requires connecting different gasses to the rear panel and setting the gas switch on the rear panel to match the plasma gas type.
 There is no separate pilot (Preflow) gas at this time.

-The Auto-Cut Arc starter is the conventional spark gap type with water cooled coil that we've used for several years.
+The Auto-Cut 200 XT, Auto-Cut 300 XT and PAK200i Arc starter is the conventional spark gap type with water cooled coil that we've used for several years.
 This arc starter injects the HF onto the torch electrode via the negative lead with the return via the tip and pilot lead.
 The Ultra-Cut XT units use the remote arc starter, RAS 1000 XT.
 In place of the spark gap the RAS 1000 XT uses a solid state ignition module to create the HF pulses which are injected onto the tip and return via the electrode, the opposite direction of that used in the Auto-Cut, Auto-Cut XT and the older RAS 1000 used with the Ultra-Cut units.

-The AC 200 XT had the gas control and arc starter built into the main enclosure in the area that is used for the top inverter module in other units of this family.
+The AC 200 XT and PAK200i have the gas control and arc starter built into the main enclosure in the area that is used for the top inverter module in other units of this family.
 The AC 300 XT has a separate gas control/Arc Starter that sits on top of the main enclosure very similar to the GCM 1000 of our earlier Auto-Cut models.
 It is in fact called a GCM 1000 XT.
-Both Auto-Cut XT models have an analog current control (Potentiometer).
-On the front panel of the main unit for the AC 200 XT and in the upper box, the GCM 1000 XT, for the AC 300 XT version.
+Both Auto-Cut XT and the PAK200i models have an analog current control (Potentiometer).
+On the front panel of the main unit for the AC 200 XT and PAK200i and in the upper box, the GCM 1000 XT, for the AC 300 XT version.
 In either case the amperage setting is displayed on the front panel digital display.

 Both Auto-Cut models have the gas mode switch on the rear, for the AC 300 XT next to the gas inlets of the GCM 1000 XT.
 On the AC 200 XT it's near the connectors, fuses & circuit breakers.
 The switch should be set according to the type of gas, AIR/O2 or N2, H35 or other non-oxidizing gas, being used for the plasma.
+The PAK200i does not have this switch.

-In the AC 200 XT the Pilot board is mounted on the upper section of the second inverter module (IM#2) the 1⁄2 module, in the place of the second or "B" section if it was a full module.
+In the AC 200 XT and PAK200i, the Pilot board is mounted on the upper section of the second inverter module (IM#2) the $\frac{1}{2}$ module, in the place of the second or "B" section if it was a full module.
 The AC 300 XT and all Ultra-Cut XT models have the Pilot board on the opposite side from the inverters, the "circuit breaker" side, in the upper rear behind the CCM module.
 Refer to the Replacement Parts section of the manual for illustrations showing the locations.